jere-mie/vgdc-constitution/Board.md

     - To receive ballots on return,
     - To set and implement procedures for issuance and return of ballots at the direction of the Board,
     - To maintain records from meetings of the Board, including approved and unapproved Minutes, Agendas, and attendance records,
-    - To make records maintained above available to the Board and to any member of the Board upon request
+    - To make records maintained above available to the Board and to any member of the Board upon request,
-    - To publish minutes from meetings in a location accessible to the General Members, unless the President or one half of the attendance of the meeting may request the minutes be held privately,
+    - To publish approved minutes from meetings in a location accessible to the General Members, unless the President or one half of the attendance of the meeting may request the minutes be held privately,
     - To set and implement policies regarding the publication of minutes, at the direction of the Board,
     - To Maintain records of changes in the dates of election for each Board Position,
     - To report to the Vice President and the Board, any issues in the operation of the VGDC, and